 Characterization Help for Romance Writers

-Winner of the Best Historical Romance of the Year, bestselling author and book writing coach, Adrienne deWolfe, understands first-hand how to write a Romance that sells.
+Winner of the Best Historical Romance of the Year, bestselling author and book writing coach, Adrienne deWolfe, has won 5 awards for characterization.
+She understands first-hand how to write a Romance that sells.
 As a self-professed plot writer, she spent 10 grueling years trying to get her first Romance novel published.
-Not until she learned how to characterize the type of heroines that readers could admire, and the type of heroes that readers could sigh for, did she win her first book contract.
-That historical Romance novel, Texas Outlaw, became a #1 bestseller on Amazon and was named a finalist for 3 national writing recognitions, including 2 Rita Awards by the published authors of Romance Writers of America.
+When she finally learned how to characterize the type of heroines that readers could admire, and the type of heroes that readers could sigh for, she won her first book contract.
+That historical Romance novel, Texas Outlaw, became a #1 bestseller on Amazon and was named a finalist for 2 Rita Awards from Romance Writers of America and a Reviewers Choice Award from Romantic Times Magazine.